maish79/memory-game/README.md

 # Memory Game

-* In this game the player tries to match all the alike animals by clicking on the box.
+* In this game the player tries to match all the like animals by clicking on the box.
 * The game is designed for all age groups.
 * This game is fun and interactive.